anapremovic/Fitbit/README.md

 ### Part 4
 * Compare how relationship between the amount of sleep and the number of active minutes changes on weekdays vs weekends.
+* Visualize relationship between the number of steps in a day and the average daily heart rate.
+* Numerically see the average daily heart rate for a given step range.

 ## Contributors